 The world of tech moves fast, and one of the most popular (or at least most advertised) ways to keep up is getting involved in coding bootcamps.

-They teach you new skills, and new languages, connect you with others, and aim to provide you with the experience to keep you moving forward in your career.
+They teach you new skills and new languages, connect you with others, and aim to provide you with the experience to keep you moving forward in your career.

-And when it comes to bootcamps, one name you'll see everywhere is Thinkful.
 But is Thinkful the real deal?
-Is it good, is it worth your money, and is it a bootcamp where you should spend your time?
+Is it good, is it worth your money, and is it a boot camp where you should spend your time?

 In today's guide, I'll break down everything you need to know.

-Thinkful has been around the block for a while now (it launched back in 2012 and became part of Chegg as of 2019), and they've definitely expanded their course catalog since they first launched.
-These days, they offer bootcamps in some of the hottest fields in tech.
-Think:
+Chegg Skills (formerly Thinkful) has been around the block for a while now (it launched back in 2012 and became part of Chegg as of 2019), and they've definitely expanded their course catalog since they first launched.

 - Data science and data analytics